Overview

 Controls

-- Play / Pause / Stop — standard transport.
+- Play / Pause / Stop - the usual.

-- Seek bar — scrub anywhere; rules and effects re-evaluate from the new position.
+- Seek bar - scrub anywhere.
+Rules and effects work out where they stand from the new position.

-- Volume — per-player; doesn't affect the rest of CCP's audio.
+- Volume - just this player.
+It doesn't touch the rest of CCP's audio.

-- 👁 Eye Tracking — turn the webcam on for this playback so gaze, blink, and "looked away" rules can fire.
-Stop anytime with the same button.
+- 👁 Eye Tracking - turns the webcam on for this playback so gaze, blink and "looked away" rules can fire.
+Same button turns it off.
+If the enhancement needs a camera, the player offers this to you before you start.

-- Event log — the last few actions the engine fired, useful for debugging an enhancement that doesn't behave the way you expect.
+- Event log - the last few things the engine fired.
+The first place to look when an enhancement isn't behaving.

 Local audio

-Audio plays while a waveform visualization scrolls underneath.
-All time-based and haptic rules work; webcam-based rules need the eye-tracking toggle on.
+Audio with a scrolling waveform underneath.
+Every time-based and haptic rule works; webcam rules need eye tracking switched on.

 Local video